 Adjust building controls

-Adjust building controls or your building automation system settings to accommodate the changing season.
+Adjust building controls or your building automation/energy management system settings to accommodate the changing season.
 Poorly calibrated sensors, thermostats and other controls can increase heating system load and reduce comfort.
 By ensuring that building controls are properly integrated, you can save energy and improve the comfort and productivity of your staff.

-Keep air fresh by making sure registers aren't blocked by furniture or equipment and partitions or other barriers are positioned so that they don't restrict airflow.
+Keep the air fresh by making sure registers aren't blocked by furniture or equipment and partitions or other barriers are positioned so that they don't restrict airflow.
 Locate air supply and return air vents at a reasonable distance to ensure balanced air distribution.
 Poor ventilation reduces comfort and indoor air quality.

 Seal and insulate ducts